 Where to get help

 Australia does not have an Embassy or Consulate in Bahrain.
-You can obtain consular assistance from the nearest Australian Embassy which is in Saudi Arabia:
+You can obtain consular assistance from the Australian Embassy in Saudi Arabia.
+Contact details are:

 Abdullah Bin Hozafa Al-Shami Avenue

 Telephone: +966 11 250 0900

 The working week of the Embassy in Riyadh is Sunday to Thursday in accordance with local practice.